roaldmh/Questionnaire.js/README.md

 - Given a valid JSON definition file, a questionnaire will be generated as HTML on your webpage.
 - Form inputs:
--- input type=text
+ - input type=text
-- Can have multiple sets of questions, implemented in fieldsets
+- Multiple sets of questions, implemented in fieldsets
-- Can nest question sets recursively
+- Nesting of question sets

 Road map: